lmorda/android-clean-kotlin/README.md

-# android-clean-architecture
+# android-clean-kotlin

 This project demonstrates Clean Architecture principles in an Android app.
 The project highlights scalability, maintainability, and testability, making it a strong foundation for building robust Android applications.
+All native Kotlin libraries were used including Koin and Ktor.

 ## Features